-The Olive-throated Parakeet is a common Aratinga of forest and scrub in its range.
+Olive-throated Parakeet is a common Eupsittula of forest and scrub in its range.
 Two subspecies are recognized, with the nominate subspecies found on Jamaica and the other distributed along the east slope of Central America.
-The Central American subspecies is sometimes treated as a separate species called the Aztec Parakeet.
-Olive-throated Parakeets have a pale bill, green head, back, and tail, an olive throat and bold, whitish eyering.
+The Central American subspecies is sometimes treated as a separate species, "Aztec Parakeet".
+Olive-throated Parakeet has a pale bill, green head, back, and tail, an olive throat and bold, whitish eyering.
 The species is often located by the strident shrieks of flocks moving through the forest.